 Water collected from a public recreational water facility

-200 mL (to the fill line on the bottle)
+200 mL (to the fill line on the bottle).

 Submission and Collection Notes

 Remove one barcode from the bottle and apply it to the top copy of the requisition in the “Barcode” field.
 Remove a second barcode and apply it in the corresponding location on the second copy of the form.
-Samples will not be processed if the barcodes are not affixed to the requisition.
-If the barcode is not able to be removed, write the barcode number in the “Barcode” box on the form.
+Retain a copy of the completed requisition that includes the barcodes.

-- If overfilled, remove some of the water so the bottle is filled to 200 mL line.
+Collect the sample to the 200mL fill line.
+If possible, fill another bottle to the fill line.
+Do not overfill the bottle(s).
+If overfilled, remove some of the water so the bottle is just filled to 200 mL line.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.